node-class-may-2023/ComIT_Node/javascript.md

 welcome(); // Hi Coco!!!
 greeting(); // greeting is not defined
 ```
-* The function inside (children) other function it's not accessable from outside the parent function
+* The function inside (children) other function it's not accessible from outside the parent function
 * In this example we see that we can call the **welcome** function but not the **greeting** one as is a inner function
 * The **greeting** is a local function and it can only be called from inside the **welcome** function